PhD Graduate School of Archaeology

 Finding the right main supervisor is a key element and the first step in the process of obtaining a doctorate.
 The supervisor has to confirm that she/he is willing to accept you as a PhD candidate (promovendus) before any further steps can be taken.
 Contact a professor or senior staff member with ius promovendi directly: contact information can be found searching by name or by department:

 In the Netherlands, the role of PhD supervisor could traditionally only be fulfilled by professors.
 Since 2018, however, associate professors can also have ius promovendi.
-The names of those concerned at Leiden University are given in this register.
+The names of those concerned at Leiden University are given in the register found on this page.

 PhD supervision team